 REDD+ finance is provided by several different institutions (Figure 1).
 The multilateral REDD+ funds include multiple modalities for impact.
 Many of these multilateral funds supporting REDD+, particularly those developed early on, have focused on building capacity, strategies, data and accountability systems, recognising the complex drivers of forest use and land use change.
-This includes the UN-REDD Programme, the Forest Investment Program (FIP) of the Climate Investment Funds (CIFs), and the World Bank's Forest Carbon Partnership Facility (FCPF) Readiness Fund (FCPF-RF), all of which support partner countries through projects providing technical and financial assistance to set up an enabling environment for REDD+.
+This includes the UN-REDD Programme, the Forest Investment Program (FIP) of the Climate Investment Funds (CIFs), and the World Bank's Forest Carbon Partnership Facility Readiness Fund (FCPF-RF), all of which support partner countries through projects providing technical and financial assistance to set up an enabling environment for REDD+.

 REDD+ finance is ultimately, however, intended to support developing countries to move beyond capacity building and readiness towards demonstration programmes and emission reductions with finance offered on a paymentfor-performance basis.
-The Central African Forest Initiative (CAFI) and the Amazon Fund are both regional actors that seek to deliver REDD+, and raise pledges to the fund based on emission reductions at landscape or national level.
-In contrast, the BioCarbon Fund, the World Bank's Forest Carbon Partnership Facility (FCPF) Carbon Fund (FCPF-CF), and the GCF REDD+ results-based payment pilot directly deliver and pay emission reductions at the project level.
+The Central African Forest Initiative (CAFI) and the Amazon Fund are both regional actors that seek to deliver REDD+ and raise pledges to the fund based on emission reductions at landscape or national level.
+In contrast, the BioCarbon Fund, the World Bank's Forest Carbon Partnership Facility Carbon Fund (FCPF-CF), and the GCF REDD+ results-based payment pilot directly deliver and pay for emission reductions at the project level.
 This can be ex-ante as in the case of the BioCarbon Fund and FCPF-CF, where emission reduction purchase agreements are signed and payments are only released on delivery, or ex-post, as in the GCF REDD+ results-based payment pilot, where payments were provided after verified emission reductions had already been delivered.

-Emission reduction purchase agreements (ERPAs) account for 65% of the USD 1.9 billion approved for REDD+ activities in the past six years.
-The FCPF Carbon Fund approved 15 ERPAs between 2018-2021 and the BioCarbon Fund approved one ERPA in 2023, unlocking up to USD 15 million in result-based payment to Ethiopia.
-To date, only six partner countries of the FCPF Carbon Fund have received results-based payments, totaling USD 53.1 million.
+Emission reduction purchase agreements (ERPAs) account for 48% of the USD 1.6 billion approved for REDD+ activities in the past seven years.
+The FCPF Carbon Fund approved

+15 ERPAs between 2018-2021 and the BioCarbon Fund approved two ERPAs in Ethiopia in 2023 and Zambia in 2024, unlocking up to USD 15 million and USD 30 million in result-based payment, respectively.
+To date, eight partner countries of the FCPF Carbon Fund have received resultsbased payments, totaling USD 164 million.
 In contrast, eight results-based REDD+ projects were delivered under the GCF between 2019-2020 with partner countries receiving USD 497 million.
-With the GCF REDD+ pilot programme currently under review, the GCF is expected to present updated terms and modalities for a second REDD+ financing phase in 2024.

-In 2023, CFU shifted accounting to include the ERPAs as project 'approvals', whereas before these were excluded due to their uncertain delivery to the country in question in order to be able to reflect the first disbursements against those agreements.
-In light of this accounting change, CFF5 in 2023 shows different approvals numbers for REDD+ than in earlier years.
+In 2024, the GCF decided after a thorough review of its REDD+ pilot programme under a new policy for REDD+ results-based payments (RBP) to mainstream the approach into the regular project and programme activity cycle instead of starting a second programming phase, with modalities, templates and an updated score-card building on the pilot phase and review findings.
+The funding allocated to REDD+ RBP is to be determined under each programming period of the GCF (and not yet set for the ongoing GCF-2 programming period until end of 2027).
+Four countries that had submitted and were deemed eligible under the initial pilot programme, namely Laos, Papua New Guinea, Vietnam and Uganda, are allowed to still submit their funding proposals for REDD+ RBF under the initial pilot framework as an exception, with funding set aside (GCF, 2024).

-Together, while recognising these different modalities, the multilateral REDD+ funds have approved USD 4 billion for project activities (Figure 2, Table 1).
+Together, while recognising the difference in modalities between ERPAs and other programmes, the multilateral REDD+ funds have approved USD 4 billion for project activities (Figure 2, Table 1).